WebAssembly/exception-handling/document/core/syntax/types.rst

 The type |FUNCREF| denotes the infinite union of all references to :ref:`functions <syntax-func>`, regardless of their :ref:`function types <syntax-functype>`.

+The type |EXNREF| denotes a caught exception :ref:`event <syntax-event>`.

 The type |EXTERNREF| denotes the infinite union of all references to objects owned by the :ref:`embedder <embedder>` and that can be passed into WebAssembly under this type.

-The type |EXNREF| denotes the a caught exception :ref:`event <syntax-event>`.

 Reference types are *opaque*, meaning that neither their size nor their bit pattern can be observed.
 Values of reference type can be stored in :ref:`tables <syntax-table>`.